130+ Python Interview Questions and Answers (2026 Updated)

 6. What is the starting salary of a Python developer in India?

 A Python developer in TCS can make up to 20 lakhs per annum with experience.
 The salary for freshers in Tata Consultancy Services ranges from INR 3 to 8 LPA.
-It offers 5% more salary than the average salaries of Python developers in India.
+It offers 5% more salary than the average salary of Python developers in India.

 9. What is the salary of a Python developer in Bangalore?